 - Data back up.

 - Back up of Key personnel.

 Data backups are central to any disaster recovery plan.
-A audit of backup processes determines if they are effective, and if they are actually being implemented by the involved personnel.
-There are couple of techniques that are used to accomplish which include direct observation of the processes in question, analyzing and researching the backup equipment used, conducting computer-assisted audit techniques and tests, examining of paper and paperless records.
+An audit of backup processes determines if they are effective and if they are being implemented by the involved personnel.
+There are a couple of techniques that are used to accomplish which include direct observation of the processes in question, analyzing and researching the backup equipment used, conducting computer-assisted audit techniques and tests, examining paper and paperless records.